 PowerFlex

-Over the recent years, PowerCon has started to supply shore power solutions for container terminals.
-Creating a new project named “PowerFlex”, PowerCon set out to design and implement low-cost and flexible shore power supply for containerships and include onboard battery charging into the system design.
+Over the recent years, PowerCon has started supplying shore power solutions for container terminals.
+Launched by a pilot project named “PowerFlex”, we set out to design and implement low-cost and flexible shore power supply for container ships that included onboard battery charging in the system design.

 Background

-Containerships rely on the highly pollutant marine fuel to operate, contributing to 50-60% of all ship emissions.
-Onshore power supply (OPS) is the delivery of shore side electrical power to a ship at berth so its main and auxiliary engines can be turned off.
-If the electricity comes from renewables, OPS is a local mitigation measure that eliminates all CO2, air pollutants, noise, and vibration at the port terminal.
-However, with the additional possibility to charge onboard batteries, OPS can also have a significant global CO2 mitigation potential.
+Container ships continue to rely on the highly pollutant marine fuel to operate, contributing an estimated 50-60% of all ship emissions.
+If the electricity for shore power comes from renewables, the technology can eliminates all CO2, air pollutants, noise, and vibration at the container terminals by allowing the ships to plug in while they are in port.
+However, with the additional possibility to charge onboard batteries, shore power can have an even more significant global CO2 mitigation potential.

 Pushing the boundaries

-PowerCon has in recent years been a part of the successful implementation of various OPS systems for the cruise ships, adding significant savings to cruise ports.
-This made it obvious to offer the same savings to the containership segment and expand the system capabilities to charge onboard batteries too – named OPS-Charger.
-Therefore, the main objective of this project was to advance the technological and market readiness of a competitive OPS solution to provide electricity to containerships when at berth to supply their consumers and charge onboard batteries.
-For 36 months, we matured, tested, and demonstrated OPS-Charger in a real case scenarios.
+PowerCon has over the years been a part of the successful implementation of various shore power systems, particularly for cruise ships, adding significant savings to the cruise ports.
+This made it obvious to offer the same savings to the container ship segment and expand the system capabilities to charge onboard batteries too, collectively named OPS-Charger.
+Therefore, the main objective of this project was to advance the technological and market readiness of a competitive shore power solution to supply electricity to container ships at berth charge onboard batteries.
+For 36 months, we matured, tested, and demonstrated the OPS-Charger in a real case scenarios.

 Outcome

-The main outcome of the project was a market ready solution to offer for the first time a cost-competitive and flexible OPS solution for containership ports around the world, ensuring a reasonable payback period.
-The market adoption of our solution is expected to contribute to:
+The main outcome of the project was a market ready solution suitable for container ports around the world with an attractive payback period.
+Market adoption is expected to contribute to:

-1) reduction of greenhouse gas emissions, pollution, noise, and vibration from containerships at berth and at sea, thereby contributing to the UN Sustainable Development Goals 3, 7, 9, 11, 13, and 14.
+1) reduce greenhouse gas emissions, pollution, noise, and vibration from container ships at berth and at sea, thereby contributing to the UN Sustainable Development Goals 3, 7, 9, 11, 13, and 14.

 2) the circular economy.